zzhangjii/learning-library/oci-library/L100-LAB/Autonomous_Data_Warehouse/ADW_HOL.md

 > **Note:**  This file will be loaded into Object Storage and later used to load data into the CHANNELS table.

-**3.** Download SQL Developer Tool from this link: [https://bit.ly/2OHcBcZ](https://bit.ly/2OHcBcZ) unzip and install on your Windows 10 VM.
+**3.** Download SQL Developer Tool from this link: [https://bit.ly/2OHcBcZ](https://www.oracle.com/technetwork/developer-tools/sql-developer/downloads/index.html).

  ![](img/sqldev01.png)